The Secret To Confidently Wearing Red Lipstick

-From a cat-eye that tempers a strong matte red to a dewy highlight that makes glossy crimson feel more wearable, there are plenty of ways to boost your confidence when wearing the color.
-To help, we've rounded up some of our favorite looks on Instagram, then broken them down, ahead.
+From a cat-eye that tempers a strong matte red to a dewy highlight that makes glossy crimson feel more wearable, there are plenty of ways to boost your confidence when wearing the colour.
+To help, we've rounded up some of our favourite looks on Instagram, then broken them down, ahead.
 Check out all the ways that you can make red lipstick work for you, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.